 Not all scopes have adjustments (clicks) that can be trusted.
 This is especially true when the turrets are not routinely moved (as is the case with most hunting rifles).
 For the majority of the hunters, we should always confirm a scope adjustment on target.

-Yes, many long range hunters and PRS competitors commonly “click up” to their targets then fire a “bullseye”.
+Yes, many long range hunters and PRS competitors commonly “click” to their targets then fire a “bullseye”.
 However, they have two advantages that many hunters do not.
-First; those long range shooters practice hundreds of rounds at varying distances every year.
+First; those long range shooters practice hundreds (possibly thousands) of rounds at varying distances every year.
 Each time, checking to make sure their notes match the clicks.
-Second; through that practice, the scopes have earned their trust.
-These marksmen don't use scopes they can't trust.
+Second; through that practice, the scope clicks have earned the marksman's trust.

 Don’t: Use a dirty barrel